Figures logo

 Combine these tools with genuine commitment and close monitoring, and you get something beautiful: a workplace where people are paid what they’re worth, not what unconscious bias thinks they deserve.

 Now for the not-so-good news.
-Ignore pay gaps and you’ll have to deal with legal penalties, reputation damage, and your best talent walking out the door to companies that actually get it.
+Ignore pay gaps, and you’ll have to deal with legal penalties, reputation damage, and your best talent walking out the door to companies that actually get it.
+The business case for acting sooner rather than later is straightforward: companies that conduct regular pay audits report better employee retention, reduced legal risk, and a stronger employer brand.

-On top of that, in June 2026, the EU Pay Transparency Directive comes into force, requiring companies with more than 100 employees to report on their pay gaps.
+On top of that, the EU Pay Transparency Directive — which requires companies with more than 100 employees to report on their pay gaps — comes into force in June 2026, meaning the deadline is now just months away.
 In the UK, organisations with 250 or more employees are already required to report gender pay gap data (and if you’re not, well, awkward).

 Want to join the ranks of businesses that actually care about treating people fairly?
 We’ll show you exactly how to conduct an equal pay audit that tackles discrimination in all its sneaky forms, giving you the tools to build an organisation where “equal pay for equal work” isn't just a nice slogan on your careers page.